Complete Guide to Removing and Replacing the Ice Maker on Samsung RF27T5201SR

 No Ice Appearing After 24 Hours

-If your RF27T5201SR ice maker has been installed and powered on for more than 24 hours with no ice production:
+If your RF27T5201SR ice maker has been installed and powered on for over 24 hours without producing ice:

-- Verify that the ice maker motor is running—listen for humming every 4-6 hours
+- Check that the ice maker motor is running—listen for humming every 4-6 hours.

-- Check that water is reaching the ice maker by manually activating the force test cycle
+- Verify that water is reaching the ice maker by manually running the force test cycle.

-- Verify that the water supply to your home is on and the RF27T5201SR is connected
+- Ensure that the water supply to your home is on and that the RF27T5201SR is properly connected.

 - Check the